 3.2.6.
 "Mass of the driver" means a mass rated at 75 kg located at the driver’s seating reference point.

 3.2.7.
-"Maximum vehicle load" means the technically permissible maximum laden mass minus the mass in running order, 25 kg and the mass of the optional equipment as defined in paragraph 3.2.8. of this .
+"Maximum vehicle load" means the technically permissible maximum laden mass minus the mass in running order, 25 kg and the mass of the optional equipment as defined in paragraph 3.2.8. of this Regulation.

 3.2.8.
 "Mass of the optional equipment" means maximum mass of the combinations of optional equipment which may be fitted to the vehicle in addition to the standard equipment in accordance with the manufacturer's specifications.